levand/quiescent/README.md

-* I have some ideas around creating a common protocol for obtaining ReactJS components that would make it much easier to provide alternative implementations and syntaxes for component definitions (e.g, ERB, Yaml, Hiccup, Enlive, etc).
+* I have some ideas around creating a common protocol for obtaining ReactJS components that would make it much easier to provide alternative implementations and syntaxes for component definitions (e.g., ERB, Yaml, Hiccup, Enlive, etc).
 There is a lot of potential to suit the actual syntax used to define components to the developers (or designers!) tasked with designing the structure of the DOM.

-  This could easily be rolled in as a part of Quiescent (and possibly adopted by other ReactJS-based libraries as well.
+  This could easily be rolled in as a part of Quiescent (and possibly adopted by other ReactJS-based libraries as well).

 ## See Also